scicloj/visual-tools-experiments/clerk-cache-tmd-columns-tc-1/README.md

 ## Results

-In 1, 3, the Column created in `srcnotebook.clj` is displayed as a list:
+In 1, 3, the Column created in `src/notebook.clj` is displayed as a list:

 ```clj
 (0 1 2 3)